 Next, select the option from the left-pane that reads as ‘Network’.
-It is under this category where proxy settings are hidden.
+It is in this category where proxy settings are hidden.

 Scroll down until you find ‘Manual Proxy Setup’ section.